debian-pi/raspbian-ua-netinst/README.md

 Feel free to ask for a custom address/invoice (f.e. for privacy reasons).
 Thanks!

 ## Disclaimer
 We take no responsibility for ANY data loss.
-You will be reflashing your SD card anyway so it should be very clear to you what you are doing and will lose all your data on the card.
+You will be flashing your SD card so it should be very clear to you what you are doing and will lose all your data on the card.
 Same goes for reinstallation.

 See LICENSE for license information.